SEARCH

 I’m not a fan of things like Styrofoam packing peanuts that end up so intermingled with the soil that everything ends up in the garbage.

-Instead, the ideal is that, when done, the old potting mix can be added to the garden.
+Instead, the idea is that, when done, the old potting mix is safe to toss in the garden.

 9Cookies Can Help Avoid Bylaw Officers